denten-books/plain-text/main.md

 the power we ascribe to it, literary humanities need not concern itself with the protection of the poetic.
 What we need is to find poetry even in the discarded textual detritus of human activity—precisely in the everyday discursive activity Said so readily rejects as quotidian.
-If literary studies are to survive in the 21st century, we must adopt the stance of robust
-pragmatism: literature is what people read.
-And it would be prudent to start paying attention to literacy in its real-world environment.

-My mood in this sentiment is entirely expansionist.
-The discipline already contains an embarrassing wealth of productive and relatively neutral operational constructs—along with an equal abundance of talented and inspiring cadres who have developed an ambitious program that touches upon everything from evolution to cognitive science, architecture, economics, and political philosophy.
-But the work of many, and especially of those just entering the field, despite being armed with these powerful tools of literary-textual criticism, is often artificially tied to vaguely-defined notions of literary value, and therefore can seem to have only limited salience outside of our own field of research.
+This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy who in the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et.al. overboard from the ship of Modernity."
+I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars have abandoned vast and fecund textual vistas.
+In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime—the leisurely reading of fiction.
+Literary academic discourse of that sort often contains an implicit assertion about the primacy of that pastime over all others.
+It is difficult to imagine a similar state of affairs in other fields, a peculiar moralizing branch of physics, for example, interested in studying only the natural particles it considered especially pleasing, at the expense of all others.

+I share the prejudice for aesthetic reading with my colleagues and would spend my free time reading Tolstoy and Shakespeare rather than poring over arcane printer manuals.
+Implicit in that prejudice is an idea—professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry—a belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
+I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts—their movement within and across cultures—present many problems not exhausted by the aesthetic or the moral realms.
+Reading fiction for pleasure may indeed be a vanishing pastime, but that is not to say that our society has gotten less literate.
+On the contrary, the 21st century has seen an explosion in the cultural transmission of textual information.
+Problems of information retrieval, storage, search, and analysis have motivated the growth of whole new disciplines—natural language processing, automatic translation, computational text analysis, human-computer interaction, data science, and many others.
+Unfortunately for a new generation of literary scholars, the development of literary studies during the same time has been marked by a rapid retreat from these fundamentally literary problems into the protected, even if increasingly diminishing, realm of the Literary.

+### 1.2.1 Code and Poetry

+Hampered by an artificially-limited field of activity, the study of literature excavates a small sacred patch on tip of an immense textual iceberg.
+Paradoxically, the result of all that digging--the scholarship itself--sinks to the submerged and unexcavated bottom.
+Book sellers and search engine makers have made it their mission to make something of that iceberg as a whole: to fundamentally alter the ways in which we access information, to mine and organize data without regard to its value, and in the process to invent a new amalgamated medium, rich in contextual information and full of creative and shared potential.
+Such lofty goals cannot be left to the technologists—I borrow these words from a Ted Nelson, man who pioneered the concept of hyperlinks, and who wrote that "the design of tomorrow's literature determines what the human race will be able to keep track of and to understand."
+The enterprise of understanding, contextualizing, and transforming contemporary literary practice seems worthy of literary scholarship conceived as a broader, more inclusive, and more robust enterprise.
+Matters always central to the field, remain vitally important to the functioning of modern society and provide fertile ground for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialogue, discourse, story, genre, authorship, influence, and text.
+It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, script, and archive.
+Sucscholars as finicky epicures of literature, I imagine them as voracious omnivores of texts.

+In comparing the relatively dour conclusions of NEA's report to broad demographic trends that describe an expansion of the textual sphere, I am faced with two choices.
+The first, hinted by the writers of the report, (the conservative option) to understand the ebbing of literary readership as a general decline of civilization and the arts, and two (Our reliance on the concept of value creates also a curious kind of a gap in contemporary material.
+A "modernist" in our field is a specialist who works on documents which are now over a century old.
+And in most universities departments of literature cover only a limited range of best-sellers from the "post WWII period."
+A competent Slavist can recognize a dozen or so contemporaneous literary movements emerging at the turn of the twentieth century, and virtually none at the turn of the twenty-first.
+Are we to believe that no meaningful literary styles have developed in the last several decades?
+The age of genius and innovation has passed?
+No. It is just that our prescription has not been renewed in a long while.
+The old spectacles exclude much vital literary phenomena by design.
+We have become farsighted because our notions of what literature is, remain firmly in the distant past.

 As Louis Menand wrote the Profession, "the version of the humanities that would make many nonhumanists most comfortable today is the version in which art and literature are ornaments on or neat illustrations of empirical accounts of human life."
 That is precisely the version of literary studies we often seem to advocate when invoking the concept of the literary that excludes all other accounts of textual activity by definition.
 There is no need to "hunt down the disciplines whose subject matter [we] covet," as Menand eloquently puts it.
 We can merely reach for the kernel of textuality beneath, the subject matter

 Having said all that, I do not wish to appear as harboring nostalgia for the heyday of high theory, when every discipline was asked to pay tribute at the